RedminePower/redmine_teams_button/README.md

 - V4.x.x (Tested by V4.2.3)

 ## Supported Client
 - Must be using Office365.
+(Tested by Windows10, Android)
   - Because the DeepLink function is used to launch Teams.

 ## Install